Andrettin/Wyrmsun/readme.txt

 * Events
 - Added a few random events creating gnolls and gnoll-spawning buildings, if there are already gnolls in the general area.
+- Random events are now only triggered for scenarios.

 * Faction
 - Reworked the faction tree, so that factions once again have a predefined list of foundable factions which they can become.